connor-hay-dev/connorhay_t3a2-b/README.md

 However, I put so much love and energy and days off work into this project, I hope you like it!

-You can create your own account or use my test account:

-email: connor@connor.com
-password: connorsecure

 If you make your own account, you wont have goals because you'll need to make some! :)

 ### Purpose: